Basic Usage

 2. Nonnegative cone rows

-3. Second-order cone rows (3 per cone)
+3. Second-order cone rows (one block per cone, size = cone dimension)

 4. Exponential cone rows (3 per cone)